Venue: Riffa Views International School, Bahrain

 KEN O’CONNOR is an independent consultant on grading and reporting.
 A graduate of the University of Melbourne (B.A.
 Hon, Dip.
-Ed) and the University of Toronto (M. Ed), he has been a staff development presenter in 47 states in the USA, all provinces and two territories in Canada, and in 32 countries outside North America.
+Ed) and the University of Toronto (M. Ed), he has been a staff development presenter in 47 states in the USA, nine provinces and one territory in Canada, and in 22 countries outside North America, including for NESA in Bahrain, Qatar, Saudi Arabia, Oman, Turkey, Greece and Nepal.

 His 23-year teaching career included experience as a geography teacher and department head at six schools in Toronto and Melbourne (Grades 7-12) starting in 1967.
 Mr O’Connor was a Curriculum Coordinator responsible for Student Assessment and Evaluation and Geography for the Scarborough Board of Education (and then the Toronto District School Board) from 1990-1999.

-He is the author of How to Grade for Learning: K-12, Fourth Edition (Corwin, 2018), Standards-Based Grading Quick Reference Guide, LSI, 2017; The School Leaders Guide to Grading, Solution Tree, 2013; A Repair Kit for Grading: 15 Fixes for Broken Grades, Second Edition (Pearson, 2011), and Fifteen Fixes for Broken Grades: A Repair Kit, (Pearson, Toronto, 2012).
+He is the author of The School Leaders Guide to Grading (Solution Tree, 2013), A Repair Kit for Grading: 15 Fixes for Broken Grades (Second Edition, Pearson, 2011), How to Grade for Learning: K-12 (Third Edition.
+Corwin, 2009), and Fifteen Fixes for Broken Grades: A Repair Kit (Pearson, Toronto, 2012).
+The fourth edition of How to Grade for Learning will be published in October 2017.

 This institute will provide opportunities to review the following: